ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week1/index.md

 GitHub Codespaces is a great way to quickly set up a programming environment directly from GitHub.

 **Important Note:** Make sure you apply for your Github Student Account in order to get access to the codespaces.
 This may take a few days, so if you are not yet approved for Codespaces, you will not be able to create one this week.
-However, please make sure to apply for it this week, since we will be using Codespaces in the future.
+However, please make sure to apply for it today, since we will be using Codespaces in the future.

 *Once you have set up Codespaces,* go to this [repository](https://github.com/ucsd-cse8a-ss22024/lab1) on GitHub.
 Click “<> Code”, click then "Codespaces", then "Create codespace on main".
 Now, you have a full programming development environment, which you can use to edit files and run code!